pelyib/weather-logger/README.md

 # Weather logger

-GO application to see how accurate the weather application forecasts.
+A GO app to find out how accurate weather  forecasts are.
-It collects forecasts from different provider, aggregate them and drew a chart from them.
+It collects forecasts from different providers, aggregates them, then drews a chart from them.

 ## Providers
 - [Accuweather](https://developer.accuweather.com/)